D0nGiovanni/swn-faction-spreadsheet/README.md

 Hello, fellow space traveler.
 We are in the world of [Stars Without Number](http://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition), a tabletop roleplaying game made by Kevin Crawford.

 This project aims to be the best resource for your faction management.
+It should be functional and easy to use.
+But it shouldshould also be something to get you hyped!
+It shouldn't look like a hackjob you did for a school assignment.
+If you don't feel like the current design does that, please tell me!
+We can improve it together!
+I'm not a design person, I'm a code person. :)

 ## Getting Started